jfmaestr/portfolio/content/docs/curriculum/alg/unit8/_index.md

 bookCollapseSection: true
 # bookComments: true
 ---
-# Unit 1: Statistics (or What Happens When Things Aren't Perfect)
+# Unit 8: Statistics (or What Happens When Things Aren't Perfect)

+<div class="tenor-gif-embed" data-postid="4604337" data-share-method="host" data-width="75%" data-aspect-ratio="1.6711409395973154"><a href="https://tenor.com/view/perfect-sigourney-weaver-amazing-solid-great-gif-4604337">Perfect Sigourney Weaver GIF</a> from <a href="https://tenor.com/search/perfect-gifs">Perfect GIFs</a></div><script type="text/javascript" async src="https://tenor.com/embed.js"></script>

 ## Overview
 Algebra is often focused on the perfect.
 Models fit perfectly with their verbal descriptions.
 Students quickly question why this happens so well.
 Statistics provides learning opportunities of dealing with imperfect data and drawing one best conclusion out of many possible.
 Students investigate many forms of collecting, organizing, and analyzing data sets in one or two variables.